heristop/heristop.github.io/_posts/2014-06-17-google-translate-through-yql.md

 select * from google.translate where q="bonjour" and source="fr" and target="en"
 {% endhighlight %}

-And to call the Yahoo API, we use the following url:
+And to call the Yahoo API, we use this url:

 {% highlight text %}
 http://query.yahooapis.com/v1/public/yql?